Businessman George Goh ‘confident’ of meeting criteria to run for President in Singapore

 This fulfilled one of the requirements to be removed from the watchlist, the company said.
 However, the company did not have an average daily market capitalisation of S$40 million or more over the previous six months and had applied for an extension to meet the criteria for exiting the watchlist.

-When asked if he was worried that Ossia International was on the SGX watchlist, Mr Goh said that he was not as Ossia was just one of his companies.
+Mr Goh said he was not worried as Ossia was just one of his companies.

 “This is only one of the companies, it’s not going to affect (my) eligibility,” he said.

-Ossia International was trading at 0.18 cents on SGX at around noon on Tuesday.
+Ossia International was trading at S$0.18 on SGX at around noon on Tuesday.

-Mr Goh was born in Negeri Sembilan, according to an interview with Chinese daily Lianhe Zaobao.
+The Presidential Elections Committee decides which prospective candidates qualify to run for president, and will certify a candidate who satisfies the committee that he or she is a person of integrity, good character and reputation; and he or she meets the relevant public sector or private sector service requirements, said ELD.

+When asked why he was putting his hat in the ring, Mr Goh said he wants to give people a choice, pointing out that private sector requirements were "quite high" after being amended in 2016.

 Married with four children, Mr Goh also co-founded the charity Border Mission and is a council member at the Red Cross Society, among other roles.